ruby/www.ruby-lang.org/en/news/_posts/2016-02-24-support-plan-of-ruby-2-0-0-and-2-1.md

 We highly recommend that you upgrade to Ruby 2.3 or 2.2 as soon as possible.

-Please contact us via the ruby-core ML if you'd like to continue maintaining the 2.0.0 branch for some justifiable reason you can't upgrade.
+Please contact us via the ruby-core ML if you'd like to continue maintaining the 2.0.0 branch as for some justifiable reason you can't upgrade.

 ## About Ruby 2.1